Rutilius Claudius Namatianus: Religious issues

-Edward Gibbon writes that Honorius rigorously excluded all dissenters to the Catholic Church from holding any office in the state.
+Edward Gibbon writes that emperor Honorius rigorously excluded all dissenters to the Catholic Church from holding any office in the state.
 But Rutilius paints a different picture of political life.
 His poem portrays a senate at Rome composed of past office-holders (the majority of whom were certainly still pagans), a Christian party whose Christianity was more political than religious, and a prevalent spirit of traditional Roman religious toleration.
 The atmosphere of the capital, perhaps even of all Italy, was still charged with paganism.
 The court was far in advance of the people, and the persecuting laws were in large part incapable of execution.
 Some ecclesiastical historians have fondly imagined that after the sack of Rome the bishop Innocent returned to a position of predominance, but no one who accepts Rutilius' observations can entertain this idea.

 Perhaps the most interesting lines in the whole poem are those where Rutilius assails the memory of "dire Stilicho", as he names him.
 In Rutilius' view, Stilicho, fearing to suffer all that had caused himself to be feared, removed the defences of the Alps and Apennines that the provident gods had interposed between the barbarians and the Eternal City, and planted the cruel Goths, his skinclad minions, in the very sanctuary of the empire: "he plunged an armed foe in the naked vitals of the land, his craft being freer from risk than that of openly inflicted disaster...
 May Nero rest from all the torments of the damned, that they may seize on Stilicho; for Nero smote his own mother, but Stilicho the mother of the world!"

 This appears to be a uniquely authentic expression of the feelings of perhaps a majority of the Roman senate against Stilicho.
 He had merely imitated the policy of Theodosius with regard to the barbarians; but even that powerful emperor had met with a passive opposition from the old Roman families.
 Those who had seen Stilicho surrounded by his Goth bodyguards naturally looked on the Goths who assailed Rome as Stilicho's avengers.
 Historians of the later empire such as Paulus Orosius believed that Stilicho called in the Goths to increase his sway and was plotting to make his son emperor.
 Rutilius' poem, however, holds that it was merely to save himself from impending ruin.
 Although some Christian historians even asserted that Stilicho (a staunch Arian) intended to restore paganism, Rutilius depicts him as its most uncompromising foe, as evidenced by his destruction of the Sibylline books.
 This alone is sufficient, in the eyes of Rutilius, to account for the disasters that afterwards befell the city, just as Flavius Merobaudes, a generation or two later, traced the miseries of his own day to the overthrow of the ancient rites of Vesta (for a sharply different view of Stilicho, see Claudian.)